lpozo/python-calculator/README.md

 ## How to Run PyCalc

-To run PyCalc from the your system's command-line and try it out, you can execute the following command:
+To run PyCalc from your system's command-line and try it out, you can execute the following command:

 ```console
 $ python3 pycalc.py